Patrick Dangerfield facts for kids

 2016–2018: Brownlow Medal and individual success

-Dangerfield had a tremendous start to the 2016 AFL season, he made his debut for Geelong in the opening round, in Geelong's annual Easter Monday clash with Hawthorn.
-He amassed 43 disposals to break Greg Williams' record for most disposals in a debut for a new team, as Geelong defeated Hawthorn by 30 points.
+Dangerfield had a tremendous start to the 2016 AFL season, making his debut for Geelong in the opening round in Geelong's annual Easter Monday clash with Hawthorn.
+He amassed 43 disposals to break Greg Williams' record for most disposals in a debut for a new team, and Geelong defeated Hawthorn by 30 points.
 Dangerfield would continue that tremendous form throughout the 2016 season, recording 30 or more possessions in 15 out of 22 games.
-In round 12 he would record a career-high 48 possessions in a 31-point victory over North Melbourne, in the same game, Dangerfield recorded 2 goals, 11 inside-fifties, and 13 clearances.
+In round 12 he would record a career-high 48 possessions in a 31-point victory over North Melbourne; in the same game, Dangerfield recorded 2 goals, 11 inside-fifties, and 13 clearances.
 He finished the season by increasing his disposal average from 26.8 to 31.7, along with averaging a goal a game, ending the season with 24 goals.
 He had a career-high disposals (762), 3rd in the league, and was 2nd in the league for contested possessions (388).
-Dangerfield took home a boatload of individual accolades at the end of the 2016 season, he was awarded the Leigh Matthews Trophy at the 2016 AFL Players Association awards, as the league's most valuable player (MVP), along with being selected into the 2016 All-Australian Team as a midfielder and winning the Herald Sun and The Age Footballer of the Year Awards, the Lou Richards Medal, the AFL Coaches' Association 'Champion Player of the Year' Award, the Carji Greeves Medal as the club's best and fairest, and finally Dangerfield polled 35 votes, 9 votes ahead of the runner-up Luke Parker (26) to win the 2016 Brownlow Medal as the league's fairest and best player.
-Dangerfield also helped Geelong to a 17-5 win–loss record, resulting in them finishing 2nd on the ladder.
+Dangerfield took home a cavalcade of individual accolades at the end of the 2016 season—he was awarded the Leigh Matthews Trophy at the 2016 AFL Players Association awards, as the league's most valuable player (MVP), along with being selected into the 2016 All-Australian Team as a midfielder and winning the Herald Sun and The Age Footballer of the Year Awards, the Lou Richards Medal, the AFL Coaches' Association 'Champion Player of the Year' Award, the Carji Greeves Medal as the club's best and fairest, and finally Dangerfield polled 35 votes, 9 votes ahead of the runner-up Luke Parker (26) to win the 2016 Brownlow Medal as the league's fairest and best player.
+Dangerfield also helped Geelong to a 17–5 win–loss record, resulting in them finishing 2nd on the ladder.
 Dangerfield's tremendous form carried into the finals series as he recorded 35 disposals and 7 clearances in Geelong's two point victory over Hawthorn in the qualifying final.
 In the preliminary final he would record 39 disposals, 1 goal, 9 inside-fifties, and 9 clearances in a 37 point loss to Sydney.

 Dangerfield had a brilliant start to 2017 AFL season, recording 37 disposals, 1 goal, and 11 clearances in Geelong's round 2 clash against North Melbourne.
 The following week he recorded 36 disposals, 3 goals, and 9 clearances in Geelong's round 3 clash against Melbourne.
 Dangerfield again continued that tremendous form throughout the season, recording 30 or more disposals in 14 out of 22 games, averaging almost 30 possessions a game (29.9).
 Dangerfield also improved his goal kicking, kicking 3 or more goals in 8 out of 22 games, ending the season with a career-high 45 goals, the most by any midfielder in the league, he almost averaged 2 goals a game (1.9).
 Dangerfield had career-highs in tackles (141) 10th in the league, clearances (172) 1st in the league, and handballs (394) 4th in the league.
 He was also 2nd in the league for inside-fifties (127) and 5th in the league for disposals (718).
 In round 19, Dangerfield was reported for striking Carlton ruckman, Matthew Kreuzer, resulting in Dangerfield being suspended and becoming ineligible to win the 2017 Brownlow Medal.
 At the end of the season, he was selected into his 5th All-Australian Team as a midfielder, won his second successive Carji Greeves Medal, and polled 33 votes at the Brownlow Medal to finish as the runner-up to winner Dustin Martin who polled 36 votes.
 Dangerfield led Geelong into the finals after finishing 2nd on the ladder for successive years with a 15–1–6 record.
 Dangerfield played in his 200th senior appearance in the qualifying final against Richmond, recording 31 disposals and 1 goal in a 51-point loss.
 Danger went on to have another strong finals series with 26 disposals and 4 goals in the semi-final, and 24 disposals, along with 2 goals in the Geelong's preliminary final loss.